mia-0/0x0/README.rst

 For all other servers, set ``FHOST_USE_X_ACCEL_REDIRECT`` to ``False`` and ``USE_X_SENDFILE`` to ``True``, assuming your server supports this.
-Otherwise, Flask will serve the file with chunked encoding, which sucks and should be avoided at all costs.
+Otherwise, Flask will serve the file with chunked encoding, which has several downsides, one of them being that range requests will not work.
+This is a problem for example when streaming media files: It won’t be possible to seek, and some ISOBMFF (MP4) files will not play at all.

 To make files expire, simply create a cronjob that runs ``cleanup.py`` every now and then.